Caramellia/datastores-guide/README.md

 	local storedData = {}
-	--[[If the player has data, this table will be overwritten, but if the player doesn't, it won't, making it act as the "default" data.]] storedData.Coins = 100
+	--[[If the player has data, this table will be overwritten, but if the player doesn't, it won't, making it act as the "default" data.]]
+	--[[Also, sometimes, you might see people defining tables with the indices inline or tbl[index].
+		Those two also work—it's a just matter of personal preference!
+		That being said, if you use tbl[index] when index is a string, you've instantly lost all of my respect.]] storedData.Coins = 100
 	storedData.Gems = 20